 The technique of origami, in any case, in its classical version, does not imply that the paper is cut and joined with glue.
 Paper sheets, most often square in shape, are folded so that the friction in the folds keeps the figure assembled, preventing it from falling apart.

-In the case of origami, its “modular” variety deserves special attention, since it is best applied to the creation of polyhedra.
+Its “modular” variety deserves special attention in origami, since it is best applied to the creation of polyhedra.
 In modular origami, several sheets of paper are used in the folding process.
-The number of such sheets can be very large and depends on the number of modules in the design of the assembled figure.
-A peculiar embodiment of the very principle of modular origami is the Sonobe module, which is a parallelogram folded from a square sheet with two pockets for connecting it with similar modules.
+The number of such sheets can be huge and depends on the number of modules in the assembled figures design.
+A particular embodiment of the modular origami principle is the Sonobe module, a parallelogram folded from a square sheet with two pockets for connecting it with similar modules.
 The variety of spatial bodies created based on the Sonobe module is infinitely large.
 Still, they all consist of one element, leading to the surface's uniformity forming the figure.
 Each technique has its limitations, and one cannot say about the definite advantage.

 Text writer: Ivchenko A.V.